 Under these types of financial ratios, it how much a company depends on its borrowing for its operations.
 Hence it is important for bankers and investors who wish to invest in the company.

 A high leverage ratio increases a company’s exposure to risk and company downturns, but in turn, also comes the potential for higher returns.

 If this ratio is low, it indicates the company is in a better position as it is able to meet its requirements out of its own funds.
-Higher the ratio, higher is the risk.
+Higher the ratio, the higher is the risk.
 (As there will be a huge outgo on interest)

 Debt to Equity Ratio:

 If this ratio is high, then there is little chance that lenders may finance the company.
 But if this ratio is low, then the company can resort to external creditors for expansion.

 Interest Coverage Ratio:

 This types of financial ratio shows the number of times a company’s operating income can cover its interest expenses:

 Debt Service Coverage Ratio:

 #3 – Efficiency / Activity Ratios

 Under these types of financial ratios, Activity ratios show the efficiency with which a company utilizes its assets.

 Inventory Turnover Ratio:

 A higher ratio indicates that the company is able to convert inventory to sales quickly.
 A low inventory turnover rate indicates that the company is carrying obsolete items.

 Accounts Receivable Turnover Ratio:

 A higher ratio indicates higher collections while a lower ratio indicates a lower collection of cash.

 Total Assets Turnover Ratio: